brianr747/platform/DesignNotes.md

 will be saved as  data in the subclass (if possible).
 Then adding a new SQL format will just be a question of changing the syntax in the data configuration if needed.

+## "Tickers" and Multi-Data Type Entities

+One of my tasks is to standardise naming conventions.
+This will be easier now that I have the database;
+variable names should align with database column names.
+(Current code needs to be standardised.)

+I have used "ticker" to stand for "unique string identifier."
+This is OK for series with one "data type", but when we run into financial market data, we will have things with multiple data types - stocks have prices and dividend yields, bonds have price and yield.
+It may have been more sensible to use "ticker" to refer to those security identifiers.

+The key to the design is that we have a unique string identifier locally, as well as a unique string identifier for queries.
+Even if we store related data in multi-column tables, we still need a single identifier for each column of data.
+Since we will not be able to align with provider data type identifiers in our database, we still need a series-by-series mapping.

+What are currently called "local tickers" will allow us to handle these multi-datatype securities.
+We just need to patch in the local ticker, and they will incorporate the local multi-datatype naming convention.